hanyhm/DevOPS/README.md

 ---

 Happy practicing!
-If you have any questions or need further assistance, feel free to open an issue or join the discussions in our community forum.
+If you have any questions or need further assistance, feel free to open an issue or ping me.
->>>>>>> daf5091 (Intial Commit)